gourlaysama/gourlaysama.github.io/_drafts/fedora-dnf-tips.md

 When manually compiling programs, build systems often use  `pkgconfig` to locate dependencies.
-The same dependency names can be used with DNF, regardless of the actual name it is packaged as:
+The same dependency names can be used with DNF, regardless of the actual name of the package:

 ```sh
 # before compiling a program that requires dbus